OceanBioME/OceanBioME.jl/paper/paper.md

 # Statement of Need

-To date, around 25% of anthropogenic carbon emissions have been taken up by the ocean [@Friedlingstein2022].
+To date, about 25% of anthropogenic carbon emissions have been taken up by the ocean [@Friedlingstein2022].
 This occurs through complex interactions between physics, chemistry, and biology, much of which is poorly understood.
-Due to the vast size and sparsity of data relating to these processes, modelling and data assimilation play a vital role in improving our understanding.
+Due to the vast size of the ocean and the sparsity of data, modelling and data assimilation play a vital role in quantifying the ocean carbon cycle.
 Traditionally ocean biogeochemical (BGC) modelling involves large and inflexible code bases written in high-performance but low-level languages which require huge computational resources to execute.
 This causes a barrier to experimentation and innovation as users must develop expertise in both the science and complex code.

-An area where novel ideas must be explored with BGC codes is studying ocean carbon dioxide removal (OCDR) strategies.
-Assessing the effectiveness and impacts of OCDR is challenging due to the aforementioned complexity of the ocean BGC system.
+One area where novel ideas must be explored with BGC codes is assessing ocean carbon dioxide removal (OCDR) strategies.
+Quantifying the effectiveness and identifying the impacts of OCDR is challenging due to the aforementioned complexity of the ocean BGC system.
 Moreover, field trials of OCDR interventions are generally small-scale and targeted, while the intervention required to have a climate-scale impact is regional or global.
-This necessitates adaptable, easy-to-use, and verifiable BGC modelling tools which can be used to assess these strategies at the fast pace with which they are being developed [@NationalAcademies2022].
+This necessitates adaptable, easy-to-use, and verifiable BGC modelling tools which can be used to assess OCDR strategies at the fast pace with which they are being developed [@NationalAcademies2022].
 We have built ``OceanBioME.jl`` to meet these challenges by creating a tool that provides a modular interface to the different components, within the ocean modelling framework provided by ``Oceananigans.jl``.
-This allows easy access to a suite of biogeochemical models ranging from simple idealized to full-complexity global models.
+This allows easy access to a suite of biogeochemical models ranging from simple idealized to full-complexity models.
+The flexibility of the ``Oceananigans.jl`` framework allows ``OceanBioME.jl`` to be applied across a wide range of scales and use cases, including small-scale large-eddy simulations and regional and global models.

 # Summary